downfromthetrees/the_magic_eye/README.md

     "removeBlacklisted": {},

-Images can be blacklisted permanently by removing a thread and making a comment in the thread with this format:
+Images can be blacklisted permanently by removing a thread and making a comment in it with this format:

     [](#start_removal)

-    * My special removal message to the user
+    * My cool removal reason

     [](#end_removal)

-When Magic Eye sees the image again, it will extract the removal message from that comment and post it to the new user like [this](https://www.reddit.com/r/hmmm/comments/a2x5d0/hmmm/eb1tdf1/) example from r/hmmm.
+When Magic Eye sees the image again, it will extract the removal message from that comment and post it to the user.
+[Here](https://www.reddit.com/r/hmmm/comments/a2x5d0/hmmm/eb1tdf1/) is an example of it in action in r/hmmm.

 The `[](#something)` tags are empty links which reddit doesn't display to users.
-Several subs make use of this for other tricks like css emotes.
+Several subs make use of this for other tricks like CSS emotes.
 If you click the `source` button on [this](https://www.reddit.com/r/hmmm/comments/a2yedw/hmmm/eb213ua/) example comment you'll see them hidden in the comment.

 Notes: